Jeff-Moorhead/flaskquotes/README.md

 Usage
 -----

-This project is a web application, but it includes a command line entrypoint called `quotes`.
+This project is a web application.
+You can view the project on [Heroku](https://flaskquotes.herokuapp.com).
+The package also includes a command line entrypoint called `quotes`.
 After installation, run `quotes` for a random quote, or include the `--random` option for a random quote.